fishsciences/artemis_methods/title_page.md

 (ii) The acquisition, analysis, or interpretation of the
 data: MBE, MJ, SB, CD

-(iii) MBE, MJ, SB, CD, MDB, GS - writing of the manuscript.
+(iii) MBE, MJ, SB, CD, MDB, GS, AS - writing of the manuscript.

 # Data Archiving Statement